+TURKMENISTAN

-TURKMENISTAN INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2013 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT
+INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2014 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT

-Special 301 Recommendation: IIPA recommends that Turkmenistan remain on the Watch List in 2013.
+Special 301 Recommendation: IIPA recommends that Turkmenistan remain on the Watch List in 2014.

-Priority actions requested to be taken in Turkmenistan in 2013 - Key Legal Reforms: A positive step undertaken in 2012, was the enactment in January 2012 of a revised Civil Code, Part IV outlining basic provisions for copyright (and patent and trademarks), and the companion adoption of the first-ever Copyright Law (in force, January 20, 2012) providing basic comprehensive copyright and neighboring rights law.
+Priority actions requested to be taken in Turkmenistan in 2014 - Key Legal Reforms: In January 2012, in a positive step, Turkmenistan enacted its first-ever Copyright Law (in force, January 20, 2012.
+The enactment of the copyright law providing basic comprehensive protections for works and neighboring rights, was part of the complete revision of the Turkmenistan Civil Code, Part IV outlining basic provisions for copyright (and patent and trademarks).
 However, still missing from the IPR legal regime are enforcement provisions, and basic treaty accessions - to provide protections for American (and other foreign) works and recordings.
 As a result, the IIPA recommends the following IPR legal reforms in Turkmenistan:

-- Adherence to the Berne Convention. - Adherence to Geneva Phonograms Convention. - Adherence to the WIPO digital treaties the WIPO Copyright Treaty (WCT) and the WIPO Performances and Phonograms Treaty (WPPT). - Amendments to the law to fully comply with Berne, the WTO TRIPS Agreement and the WIPO digital treaties (WCT/WPPT), including basic provisions to protect works in the digital era - such as the use of technical protection measures applied by rights holders to works and sound recordings.
-The law should also clearly protect pre-existing works and sound recordings for a minimum of 50 years (and preferably, 70 years). - Amending the Civil Code to provide the proper ex parte search provisions for effective enforcement against end-user infringers. - Amending the Criminal Code to raise the penalties for IPR violations to deterrent levels (for example, to 500 times the minimum wage). - Amending the Criminal Code to adopt a threshold for a criminal violation calculated on the basis of the price of legitimate product, instead of a threshold based on an undefined "large-scale damage" for IPR crimes, and, to set that threshold at a low actual level.
-Article 153 of the current Criminal Code does provide sanctions for copyright and neighboring rights violations, but only in cases of "significant harm" - a threshold that is too vague, and likely too high in practice to provide any effective enforcement. - Amending the Criminal Code (or Criminal Procedure Code) to permit the confiscation and destruction of manufacturing equipment used to produce pirated material. - Amending the Criminal Procedures Code to provide the proper ex officio authority for police officials to initiate copyright criminal cases and investigations. - Amending the Administrative Code to provide ex officio authority to administrative officials to commence investigations and cases. - Amending the Customs Code to grant the proper ex officio authority to border officials to seize illegal material and to commence their own investigations and criminal cases.
+- Adherence to the Berne Convention. - Adherence to Geneva Phonograms Convention. - Adherence to the WIPO Internet treaties the WIPO Copyright Treaty (WCT) and the WIPO Performances and Phonograms Treaty (WPPT). - Amendments to the law to fully comply with Berne, the WTO TRIPS Agreement and the WIPO Internet treaties (WCT/WPPT), including basic provisions to protect works in the digital era such as the use of technical protection measures applied by rights holders to works and sound recordings.
+The law should also clearly protect pre-existing works and sound recordings for a minimum of 50 years (and preferably, 70 years). - Amending the Civil Code to provide the proper ex parte search provisions for effective enforcement against enduser infringers. - Amending the Criminal Code to raise the penalties for IPR violations to deterrent levels (for example, to 500 times the minimum wage). - Amending the Criminal Code to adopt a threshold for a criminal violation calculated on the basis of the price of legitimate product, instead of a threshold based on an undefined "large-scale damage" for IPR crimes, and, to set that threshold at a low actual level.
+Article 153 of the current Criminal Code does provide sanctions for copyright and neighboring rights violations, but only in cases of "significant harm" a threshold that is too vague, and likely too high in practice to provide any effective enforcement. - Amending the Criminal Code (or the Criminal Procedure Code) to permit the confiscation and destruction of manufacturing equipment used to produce pirated material. - Amending the Criminal Procedure Code to provide the proper ex officio authority for police officials to initiate copyright criminal cases and investigations. - Amending the Administrative Code to provide ex officio authority to administrative officials to commence investigations and cases. - Amending the Customs Code to grant the proper ex officio authority to border officials to seize illegal material and to commence their own investigations and criminal cases.

 Summary of U.S. - Turkmenistan IPR Issues: In 1993, Turkmenistan and the United States concluded a Bilateral Trade Agreement which detailed mutual obligations to improve the protection and enforcement of intellectual property rights.
 That agreement entered into force on October 25, 1993.
-Almost twenty years later, Turkmenistan has not adequately implemented the IPR obligations in that agreement.
+Over twenty years later, Turkmenistan has not adequately implemented the IPR obligations in that agreement.

-In April 2012, the U.S. Trade Representative - in retaining Turkmenistan on the Watch List - noted its progress in adopting a Copyright Law and "by amending its Civil Code to enhance IPR protection."
-But, the statement noted: "Turkmenistan should implement its commitments under the 1993 United States-Turkmenistan Trade Agreement, and there continues to be a need for more comprehensive administrative, civil, and criminal procedures for adjudicating IPR cases."
-Also, the statement noted the need to provide ex officio authority to customs officials, and to join the Berne Convention and the Geneva Phonograms Convention.
+On May 1, 2013, the U.S. Trade Representative - in retaining Turkmenistan on the Watch List - noted its progress in adopting a Copyright Law and by amending "its Civil Code to enhance IPR protection."
+But, the statement noted: "Turkmenistan should also provide for administrative and civil procedures for IPR enforcement, as well as criminal penalties against IPR infringement, and should provide ex officio authority to its customs officials."
+Further, the USTR noted the 1993 Trade Agreement obligations to join the Berne Convention and the Geneva Phonograms Convention.